brugarolaspablo/famecon_researchproposal/README.md

 # famecon_researchproposal
 This repository will allow you to replicate my work, using data from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/4TTCEY.

-Please, cite his work if you use any of this
+Please, cite his work if you use any of this analysis.

+All errors here are mine alone.